PurpleKingdomGames/indigo-website/indigodocs/topics/outcome.md

   .addGlobalEvents(events)
 ```

 But this is boring and requires the creation of a couple of variables.
-The thing to observe is that this scenario is about creating events based on the updated state.
+The thing to observe is that this scenario is about creating events based on the _updated_ state rather than the original state.
 Instead, you can do this:

 ```scala
 Outcome(Foo(count = 10))